 7. Is Yale or Harvard Better for Medical School?

-While Harvard Medical School is ranked higher than Yale, both are excellent institutions to pursue your medical education.
+One isn’t necessarily better than the other.
+Both are excellent institutions to pursue your medical education.
 Ultimately, the better school is the one that aligns most with your goals, needs, and preferences.

 8. Is Yale a Good Medical School?

-Yes, Yale School of Medicine is a great place to pursue your MD.
-U.S. News World and Report ranks Yale #10 in the best med schools for research and #68 in the best schools for primary care.
+Yes, Yale School of Medicine is a great place to pursue your MD, and it consistently ranks as a top school in the nation.

 Final Thoughts